 The downslope windstorm literature has focused primarily on the interactions of synoptic-scale flows with mountain ridges to produce windstorms over the lee slopes.
 Such synoptically driven windstorms can occur any time of day.
 At the crater, in contrast, relatively strong gusty winds occur frequently on the upwind inner sidewall of the basin on clear or partly cloudy nights when the background synoptic flows are weak and katabatic flows are present on the adjacent plain.
-These winds do not occur every night and sometimes appear intermittently on a given night and, while weaker, share some downslope windstorm characteristics.
+These winds do not occur every night and sometimes appear intermittently on a given night and, while weaker than typical downslope windstorms, share some of theircharacteristics.

 The occurrence of strong gusty winds on the lower inner upwind sidewall of the Meteor Crater was the motivation for two sets of idealized numerical simulations.
 Lehner et al. (2016b) simulated the effects of basin size, upstream flow, atmospheric stability and uniform background winds on flow regimes in a basin embedded on a 1° tilted plain using 2-dimensional simulations in which a katabatic flow developed naturally on the tilted plain.
 Flow responses were of four types: wakes over the upstream basin sidewall, sweeping of the basin atmosphere, waves over the basin, and stagnation over the upstream basin sidewall accompanied by a hydraulic jump.
 Rotunno and Lehner (2016) determined the two-dimensional flow regimes that might occur within a depression embedded in a smooth horizontal plain when a height-independent ambient flow was imposed on a two-layer atmosphere with a statically stable lower layer and a neutral layer aloft.
 Steady state flow solutions were presented in a regime diagram using three non-dimensional numbers that characterize the basin and the upstream flow parameters.
 The various flow regimes included sweeping and stagnating flow, lee waves, hydraulic jumps, internal wave breaking and upstream propagating waves.

-The present paper investigates the flow regimes observed in the enhanced METCRAX II observational network, extending previous observational and modeling investigations.
+The present paper investigates the flow regimes observed in the METCRAX II observational network, extending previous observational and modeling investigations.

 3. Meteor Crater topography, observations, data conventions and synoptic weather